This article contains compensated links; please read my disclaimer for more information.

 Main tourist attractions in Paris

-Eiffel Tower – it is a must-see, but the queues are long.
+Eiffel Tower is a must-see, but the queues are long.
 There are three ways to see the views of Paris from the Eiffel Tower.

 - 1st floor – 57m up and glass floors.
 Here you can get a beautiful view of Paris and a meal at the restaurant.

-- 2nd floor – the fantastic views of Paris.
-Here you can get a dinner at the Michelin-starred restaurant The Jules Verne
+- 2nd floor – 115m up to enjoy the fantastic views of Paris.
+Here you can get dinner at the Michelin-starred restaurant The Jules Verne

 - The top – 276m up you can enjoy the most outstanding aspects of Paris while having a glass of champagne.